Brandon-Wass/Tk_Clockipy/README.md

   **Visual Alarm**: A pop-up notification appears when the alarm rings.

-  **Stop/Reset Alarm**: Buttons to stop and keep the previous alarm, or stop and reset the alarm.
+  **Stop/Snooze/Reset Alarm**: Buttons to stop and keep the previous alarm, stop and snooze the alarm, or stop and reset the alarm.

 ## Prerequisites: